kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 ---
 # Deployment with Docker

 The quickest way to install Kestra is to use *Docker Compose*.
-It will start a **non production** Kestra with all the dependency.
+This will start a **non-production** Kestra with all the dependencies.

 ## Before you begin